Billing

 The inability to allow for someone to pay by credit card might hamper a court reporter’s ability to get more money in their pocket.
 If a litigant wants a transcript, and they don’t have the available funds and their attorney won’t front them the money for said transcript, it is imperative that the litigant be able to pay for the records themselves with a credit card.
 Court reporters should ask themselves if they could potentially be losing out on revenue if they don’t allow for credit card payments.
 What’s more, the requests to pay by card will only increase as the pandemic trudges along.

-As time goes on and debit and credit card usage increases (approximantely 80% of consumers now prefer to pay for goods and services with a payment card), so does the necessity for court reporters to provide their clientele with payment options beyond the traditional firm check.
+As time goes on and debit and credit card usage increases (approximately 80% of consumers now prefer to pay for goods and services with a payment card), so does the necessity for court reporters to provide their clientele with payment options beyond the traditional firm check.
 Especially now, given the socially-distanced state of affairs, how does a court reporter get paid if they are not at the courthouse and do not want to venture outside of their home?
 An easy option is to start offering payment via credit card, which would help make a business completely contactless.

 With LawPay, a court reporter’s clients will be able to pay them with credit cards, debit cards, and eChecks.
 As technology advances, so too must court reporters.